greenelab/deep-review/all-sections.md

 lab" screening, _de novo_ drug design aims to directly _generate_ active compounds [@kJ4hy7E; @omzv9ryI].

-Drug design attempts to model the typical design-synthesize-test cycle of drug discovery [@kJ4hy7E]. *De novo* design explores the much larger space of an estimated 10<sup>60</sup> synthesizable organic molecules with drug-like properties without explicit enumeration [@WeiyYhfy].
+*De novo* drug design attempts to model the typical design-synthesize-test cycle of drug discovery [@kJ4hy7E].
+It explores the much larger space of an estimated 10<sup>60</sup> synthesizable organic molecules with drug-like properties without explicit enumeration [@WeiyYhfy].
 To test or score structures, algorithms like those discussed earlier are used.
 To